GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/README.md

 3. **Evaluation Metrics** (`metrics.EvalMetrics`)
-   - Provides functions to evaluate the performance of voting rules based on various metrics:
+   - Provides functions to evaluate the performance of voting rules based on various metrics, such as
-     - **Bribery Resistance**: Measures how susceptible each voting rule is to bribery.
-     - **Gini Index**: A fairness metric evaluating how equitably funds are distributed.
-     - **Social Welfare**: Measures how well the allocation of funds satisfies the preferences of the voters.
-     - **Control Resistance**: Evaluates how difficult it is to control the voting outcome by adding or removing voters.
      - **VEV (Voter Extractable Value)**: Tests how much a voter can skew results for personal gain.
      - **Robustness**: Measures the system’s stability when a voter’s vote is altered.
+     - **Cost of Bribery**: Measures how susceptible each voting rule is to bribery.
+     - **Cost of Control**: Evaluates how difficult it is to control the voting outcome by adding or removing voters.
+     - **Social Welfare**: Measures how well the allocation of funds satisfies the preferences of the voters.

 ### Agents